macOS 11.0 Big Sur

 History, bookmarks, and saved passwords can also now be imported from Chrome to Safari if you want to switch browsers to take advantage of the new features in Big Sur.

-Safari in macOS Big Sur supports HDR video and it works with 4K HDR and Dolby Vision content from Netflix.
+Safari in macOS Big Sur supports HDR video and it works with 4K HDR and Dolby Vision content from Netflix and YouTube.
 Mac owners with a 2018 or later Mac can watch 4K Netflix content in Safari when running Big Sur.

 On the start page, Privacy Report gives a rundown on how many trackers have been blocked from profiling you, and if you click on the shield icon next to the URL bar, you can see trackers on a site by site basis.